If this were a real post, there would be more screaming.

 Recently my gabapentin dose got doubled.
 At 300mg a day it was doing really great things for my quality of life, but I still wasn’t quite where I wanted to be.
 So my doc bumped me up to 600mg, increasing 100mg weekly to give my body a chance to adjust.
 One problem with gabapentin, you see, is that it makes me fall asleep. it also vastly improves the quality of my sleep as measured by my Fitbit: once I’m out there’s no thrashing around and periodically waking up, I just sleep like a log until Mr. Goat Lady brings me my tea the next morning.

 Initially I tried adding an extra 100mg in the morning, but that resulted in 3 hour naps in the evening, which was not exactly desireable.
 So instead I’ve added it to my bedtime dose, when the sleepiness is a feature and not a bug.
 Unfortunately the other horrible side effect has come into play: vertigo is kicking up something fierce and as the day progresses I find it harder and harder to walk more than ten steps without trying to fall over.
-Experimenting with drugs always goes this way, an endless measurement of side effects against benefits, the scales always in flux until we finally find a balance that works.
+Experimenting with drugs always goes this way, an endless measurement of side effects against benefits, the scales always in flux until we finally find a balance that works, I always try to avoid the overuse of drugs anyways, since addiction is a real issue that can attack anyone, although there are detox programs in sites as http://firststepbh.com I prefer to avoid the problem completely.
 Meanwhile winter has moved in and the cold makes me hurt, although it makes me hurt less when I’m taking gabapentin than it did previously.
 My opiate consumption has dropped dramatically, which is awesome.
 Long-term daily use of opiates has some effects, such as suppressing the immune system, that I’d really rather not deal with if I don’t have to.
 I’d rather keep the vicodin in reserve for the days when nothing else works to cut the pain.
+My best bet is to contact an addiction intervention rehab to help me get over my addiction.

 So we’ll see how this goes.
 I have high hopes that 2016 will be an awesome year so far as chronic debilitating pain is concerned.
 Don’t let me down, gabapentin.